 Do you wish cell phone/camera phone technology didn't exist?

 EK: The greatest advances in civilization—besides medicine—have been in communications.
 I run four businesses.
 I get about 1,300 emails a day and 500-600 text messages a day.
 We are not Luddites.
 We have the latest iOS platforms.
 We will be doing mobile payments soon at Bucato.
 We utilize technology and will expand our use of technology.
 But there is a time and place for it.
 I am grateful for the opportunity when I come to dine at my restaurant and disconnect for a couple hours and enjoy the company of my friends and family.

 What has the response been to the no cell phone rule since the restaurant opened?

-EF: One night recently, I had a group of eight ladies who called me out, they were celebrating a couple of birthdays, and they asked to see me and I went out to the table and the first thing they said was 'thank you for not letting us use our cell phone.'
+EF: One night recently, I had a group of eight ladies who called me out.
+They were celebrating a couple of birthdays and asked to see me, and I went out to the table and the first thing they said was, "Thank you for not letting us use our cell phone."
 Why?
-'Because we actually got to talk to each other.'
+"Because we actually got to talk to each other."

 When you eat out with family or friends, do you say anything if someone at the table pulls out their cell phone?

 EF: It bothers me more when I'm with my family.
 I have very few friends because I don't have a lot of time as you can imagine.
 So they become family, and if I'm going to put aside time to spend with my family and they get on their phone…I'm going to tell them to get the fuck off their cell phone.
 My brothers are the worst.